SavNov/Writing/ST ST/Rey Has Trouble With A Force-sensitive Child.md

 "Now, as I was saying to you before, Prime Minister-" Leia said, only to be cut off, not by a girl literally charging headfirst through the box, but by the Prime Minister himself.

 "Yes, yes, Representative Organa.
 I heard you the first time.
 I am considering your offer."
-Prime Minister Leto said, blue eye twitching in annoyance.
+Prime Minister Leto said, blue eye twitching.

 "I'll be going now-" Rey said, attempting to leave, but Leia tugged at the back of her shirt just a bit.